juanparadeda/ecommerce-sheipeg/README.md

 This project uses react-hook-form for data input validation.
 To install this dependancy with npm: `npm install react-hook-form`.

+This project uses swiper.js for the carousel banner.
+To install this dependancy with npm: `npm install swiper`.

 # Getting Started with Create React App